RisingStack/react-easy-state/README.md

 ## Usage

-Easy State consists of two functions:

-- `store` turns your objects into observable state stores.
-- `view` makes your components reactive.
-Reactive components re-render when stores are mutated.

 ### Creating stores

 `store` creates a state store from the passed object and returns it.
 State stores are just like normal JS objects.
-(To be precise, they are transparent proxies of the original object.)
+(To be precise, they are transparent reactive proxies of the original object.)

 ```js
 import { store } from 'react-easy-state'